kooshazarei/COVID-19-InstaPostIDs/README.md

 ### Inquiries
 For any further question, please contact Koosha Zarei at \textit{koosha.zarei@telecom-sudparis.eu}.

-### Licensing & References
+### Licensing
 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0) and we publish in agreement with Instagram's [Terms & Conditions](https://help.instagram.com/519522125107875 "Terms & Conditions").

-- By using this dataset, you agree to remain in compliance with conditions in the license and Instagram's Terms and Conditions, and cite the following manuscript:
+By using this dataset, you agree to remain in compliance with conditions in the license and Instagram's Terms and Conditions, and cite the following paper:

+### References
 Koosha Zarei, Reza Farahbakhsh, Noel Crespi, and Gareth Tyson.
 2020.
 A First Instagram Dataset on COVID-19.